Conviva/conviva-android-appanalytics/README.md

 Event | Occurrence
 ------|------------
-network_request | after receiving the network request response screen_view | when the screen is interacted on either first launch or relaunch(Limitation) application_error | when an error occurrs in the application button_click | on the button click callback (works both Clickable Views and Clickable Modifiers in compose) application_background | when the application is taken to the background application_foreground | when the application is taken to the foreground application_install | when the application is launched for the first time after it's installed.
-(It's not the exact installed time.)(Limitation) deep_link_received | on opening an application using the UTM URL anr_start | Timer starts for the response from the main thread.
+network_request | after receiving the network request response screen_view | when the screen is interacted on either first launch or relaunch.
+[Refer limitations](#Limitations) application_error | when an error occurrs in the application button_click | on the button click callback (works both Clickable Views and Clickable Modifiers in compose) application_background | when the application is taken to the background application_foreground | when the application is taken to the foreground application_install | when the application is launched for the first time after it's installed.
+(It's not the exact installed time.)[Refer limitations](#Limitations) deep_link_received | on opening an application using the UTM URL anr_start | Timer starts for the response from the main thread.
 If it takes more than 4 seconds, _anr_start_ event is triggered. anr_end | If the SDK gets response after triggering _anr_start_, then _anr_end_ is dispatched.